VexityGames/spike-fall/README.md

 SpikeFall is a game to be published on the iOS App Store as well as the Android Google Play Store (possibly other day platforms too).

-##Updates
+##Updates:

-*Made Repository
+* Made Repository

-*Made gamefunctions.js file
+* Made gamefunctions.js file

-*Made more characters (suggest anything not listed in the README on pull requests)
+* Made more characters (suggest anything not listed in the README on pull requests)

 -